iwasz/oledgui/README.md

 * Glossary :
   * container widget : layout, group & window.
   * composite widget : widgets returned by special factory methods which was designed to compose few other widgets in a container (for instance a text widget with buttons to scroll the contents up and down.)
+* Show how to write a composite widget (text widget as an example)

 Layouts:
 * Assumption : every widget starts to draw itself where the cursor currently is right now, and leaves the cursor in it's bottom right corner.
 So for example if the current cursor coordinates are (2, 2) and we draw a `text` widget which is 3 chars wide and 3 chars tall, the resulting position of the cursor should be (5, 5).
 Every widget has to comply with this, otherwise layouts won't work as expected.